Hihaheho/metro/README.md

-# metro
+# metro-agent

 A modular, type-safe framework for intelligent agents, powered by a graph-based blackboard.